python/cpython/Doc/library/functions.rst

    object, the names to import are retrieved and assigned to their respective names.

-   A :exc:`ImportError` exception can be raised if the module cannot be imported successfully.
+   An :exc:`ImportError` exception can be raised if the module cannot be imported successfully.

    If you simply want to import a module (potentially within a package) by name,